caravelo/beercruit/Slots/README.md

 # How to join you?
+- [ ] 1. :calendar: Find an open slot
+- [ ] 2. :memo: Complete your application
+- [ ] 3. :point_up: Make a pull request
+- [ ] 4. :beers: Grab your Beers!

 ## 1. Find an open slot
 Search through the folders an open slot.
 ## 2. Complete your application